Skip to Content

 • Muriatic Acid Another name for hydrochloric acid

-So be sure to check out this simple green cleaning hack to use vinegar to clean your toilet.
-And how to use vinegar to clean your shower head work so that it works better today!
+Be sure to check out this simple green cleaning hack to use vinegar to clean your toilet.
+And how to use vinegar to clean your shower head!

 If you prefer to buy a really great all-purpose non-toxic cleaner for the entire house, I can’t recommend Branch Basics highly enough!
 You can use one bottle throughout the entire home!